gramiojs/types/README.md

 ### Auto-update package

-This library is updated automatically to the latest version of the Telegram Bot Api in case of changes thanks to CI CD!
+This library is updated automatically to the latest version of the Telegram Bot API in case of changes thanks to CI CD!
 If the github action failed, there are no changes in the bot api

 ## Imports (after `@gramio/`)

 -   `index` - exports everything in the section
--   `methods` - exports `ApiMethods` which describes the api functions
+-   `methods` - exports `APIMethods` which describes the api functions
 -   `objects` - exports objects with the `Telegram` prefix (for example [Update](https://core.telegram.org/bots/api/#update))
 -   `params` - exports params that are used in `methods`